Fall Beard Prep: 10 Essential Steps for Autumn Excellence

 Alternatively, if you maintained a shorter summer beard, fall’s cooler weather provides perfect conditions for growing length.
 You won’t deal with summer’s heat and sweat issues, and you’ll reach your target length by winter when extra beard insulation proves valuable.

 Regardless of length decisions, reset your neckline and cheek lines with precision.
 Summer’s relaxed grooming often leads to creeping lines and lost definition.
-Reestablish crisp boundaries using the techniques in our beard shaping mastery guide for professional-level results.
+Reestablish crisp boundaries using professional techniques for sharp definition.

 Address split ends mercilessly.
 These damaged tips won’t repair themselves and will only worsen through fall’s dry conditions.
 Trim them off now, sacrificing minimal length for dramatically improved health and appearance going forward.